 Moreton-in-Marsh is on the Monarch’s Way, a 625-mile long-distance walk following the route taken by King Charles II after his defeat in the Battle of Worcester in 1651.
 You can follow a stretch of it on a 7-mile circular walk from Moreton to Longborough, where it picks up the Heart of England Way and runs past Sezincote House and on though the village of Bourton-on-the-Hill.

 You can also walk from Moreton to Batsford Arboretum along the Monarch’s Way, which is 1.7 miles each way.
-Or head south on a 6-mile one-way route though Longborough, Donnington and Broadwell to Stow-on-the-Wold, where you can catch the Pulhams 801 bus back to Moreton.
+Or carry on past the arboretum on our 6.9-mile circular route to the village of Blockley, which has a lovely community-run cafe and two pubs, then back via Batsford village.

 Things to do near Moreton-in-Marsh